What is Inventory Turnover?

 - Higher inventory turnover ratio means better sales: A higher inventory turnover ratio means that the goods in your company are being sold and replaced at a higher rate.
 Hence, there is a greater demand for your products, and your business is doing well.

-- Low inventory turnover ratio means lesser sales: On the other hand, if your company generates a low inventory turnover ratio, it means that the products that you manufacture or source are not being sold actively.
+- Low inventory turnover ratio means lesser sales: On the other hand, if your company generates a low inventory turnover ratio, the products you manufacture or source are not being sold actively.
 Hence, it indicates a decline in sales for your company.

-- Inventory turnover ratio shows inventory management: The inventory turnover ratio shows how a company manages its inventory.
+- Inventory turnover ratio shows inventory management: The inventory turnover ratio shows how a company does its inventory management.
 In some cases, a company may manufacture or source too many goods that remain unsold for a long time.
 On the other hand, a company may not manufacture or source certain goods enough, so they are always in short supply.
 Both these cases affect the business adversely and need to be managed efficiently for optimum business output.
-The inventory turnover ratio helps calculate the inventory turnover rate accurately, thus letting you stock items appropriately.
+The inventory turnover ratio helps accurately calculate the inventory turnover rate, thus letting you stock items appropriately.

 - Inventory turnover ratio shows syncing within various departments: Inventory should match the number of items sold.
 It can be unprofitable for a company to have items in its inventory that don’t sell.
-The sales and purchase departments of a company must work in sync with each other for maximum profit for the company.
-If an item hasn’t been sold by the sales department, the purchasing department should not order more of the same item and vice versa.
+A company’s sales and purchase departments must work in sync with each other for maximum profit.
+If the sales department hasn’t sold an item, the purchasing department should not order more of the same item and vice versa.

 Inventory Turnover Ratio Explained